Report details mishandling of police emergency system on 1/6

 A law enforcement official said because so many officers were pressing their panic buttons, fellow officers couldn’t respond to all of the calls at once and needed to prioritize their emergency responses.
 The official spoke to the AP on condition of anonymity to discuss the report because it has not been publicly released.

-The report singles out for criticism how the department managed the emergency activation system that officers use to request help during crises.
+Even so, the inspector general report says, the emergency system was not handled properly.

 Of the 36 emergency system activations that day, the inspector general located only 13 in the transcripts of radio traffic.
-Though there may be additional activations they were not reflected in the transcripts and “it is clear not all were simulcast,” the report said.
+Though there may be additional activations that were not reflected in the transcripts, “it is clear not all were simulcast,” the report said.

 In addition, the report said, Command Center officials did not always ensure that the on-duty watch commander was even aware of the system activations.

-The findings are a notable departure from the way the system is supposed to work.
-The watchdog report cites standard protocol showing that when an officer activates the radio emergency system, the officer’s name and personal identification number appear on the dispatch console and the dispatcher is then required to simulcast on all talk groups that an emergency is in progress and place units on standby.
+The findings reflect a notable departure from the way the system is supposed to work.
+The watchdog report cites standard protocol showing that when an officer activates the radio emergency system, the officer’s name and personal identification number appear on the dispatch console.
+The dispatcher is then required to simulcast on all talk groups that an emergency is in progress.

 The failure to appropriately respond to the emergency system activations, the report says, “can place officers at increased risk.”